namesrs/whmcs2api/README.md

   - **mod_namesrssession** - to cache the session key used to communicate with the API
   - **tblnamesrshandles** - used to map domain IDs between WHMCS and NameSRS API
   - **tblnamesrsjobs** - used as a queue for API requests which do not provide immediate end result
-3. creates a custom field `OrgNr` for client accounts which holds VAT/EIK registration number or Personal ID - required by the SE/NU registries
+3. ~~creates a custom field `OrgNr` for client accounts which holds VAT/EIK registration number or Personal ID - required by the SE/NU registries~~ The module no longer creates the field for you - instead you are expected to provide the field name that is specific for your WHMCS installation as part of the module configuration
 4. creates the product group **Domain owner change** - used by the WHMCS provisioning module below
 5. creates the custom product **Change registrant** - used by the WHMCS provisioning module below
 6. assigns a price of 1.00 for the above product in each of the currently defined in WHMCS currencies - the reseller can then update this `profit margin`